slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Science without religion is lame.
 Religion without science is blind."
 -- Albert Einstein*

+> *"The main purpose of religion is not to affirm that there is a God, but to prevent humans from thinking they are Gods."
+-- Nassim Taleb*

 And on the first day, men created god.

 > *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."